SoftTalents/Binance_Python_Exchange_Tester/README.md

 ## Notes

-- All operations use sandbox/testnet mode by default for safety
+- All operations use live trading mode by default (be careful with API keys that have trading permissions)
 - The program only supports USDT trading pairs
 - Logs are saved in the `logs` directory